Part of Western Governors University

 WGU Alumni Relations sends all email communication to the graduating students’/graduates’ personal email addresses.
 This includes communication about WGU Commencement Weekends.

-A personal email address is what a graduate or graduating student lists as the primary email address on the graduation application and/or the graduate profile.
+A personal email address is what a graduate or graduating student lists as the primary email address on the graduation application and/or when updating their graduate information.
 The graduate may list a personal email address or a WGU email address as the primary email address.
 A primary email is determined by the graduate.
 The email address entered by the graduate will be referred to the “personal” email address.

-If you would like to update the email address listed on your grad profile, please login at alumni.wgu.edu.
+If you would like to update the email address listed on your grad profile, please email Alumni Relations at firstname.lastname@example.org.

 In order to participate in a commencement ceremony, a student must complete all degree program requirements before the scheduled ceremony.